andreyqg/ddosmitigation/README.md

 This is the proposed topology
 ![topology](./Topology.png)

+The last package of every observation window will be forwarded to the appropiates switches containing the following custom header:
 ```
 // EtherType 0xFD /** 253 - Used for experimentation and testing (RFC 3692 - Chap.
 2.1) */
 header ddosd_t {